sarahmnelson79/Team-Kamiak/Outline.md

 ### Tools that engage with your problem/solution

 We have looked at several tools including [Omeka](http://omeka.org/) and [Mukurtu](http://mukurtu.org/).
-We have chosen to use Mukurtu, as some artifacts may be sensitive for indidenous communities; therefore, we want to be able to control access to those artifacts.
+We have chosen to use Mukurtu, as some artifacts may be sensitive for indigenous communities; therefore, we want to be able to control access to those artifacts.

 ## Project Description